← Back to Cue Cards Hub

 Ready to listenBand 9 Audio

-One of the most heartening pieces of news I’ve received recently came from my sister, Claire, about three months ago.
-She called me to say that she’d finally been awarded a fully-funded scholarship to pursue her PhD in renewable energy.
-Claire had been working towards this goal for nearly four years and had faced several setbacks, so hearing her news was absolutely thrilling.
-I felt over the moon for her because I knew exactly how much blood, sweat, and tears she’d poured into her applications.
-It wasn't just about the personal achievement; it was also about the relief that her financial burden would be lifted and she could focus entirely on her passion for environmental conservation.
-Her success felt like a shared victory for our whole family and was a powerful reminder that hard work and resilience eventually hit the mark.
+One of the most genuinely heartening and life-affirming pieces of news I’ve received in recent months came from my older sister, Claire, about three months ago.
+She called me quite late on a Tuesday evening—I remember because I was just about to head to bed—to tell me that she’d finally been awarded a prestigious, fully-funded scholarship to pursue her PhD in renewable energy at a top-tier research university.
+To give you some context, Claire had been working tirelessly towards this specific goal for nearly four years.
+She’d faced several demoralizing setbacks, including two previous rejection letters that would have made most people throw in the towel.
+So, hearing her voice crack with emotion as she shared the news was absolutely thrilling and quite a bit of a tear-jerker for both of us.
+I felt completely "over the moon" for her because I’d had a front-row seat to the immense amount of literal and metaphorical blood, sweat, and tears she’d poured into her applications and her preliminary research papers.
+It wasn't just about the personal, academic achievement, though that was massive—it was also about the sheer relief that her significant financial burden would be lifted and she could finally focus entirely on her passion for environmental conservation without having to juggle three part-time jobs.
+Her success felt like a shared victory for our whole family.
+It was a powerful, timely reminder that hard work, grit, and resilience eventually hit the mark if you’re patient enough.
+We ended up celebrating that weekend with a big family dinner, and it’s a moment of collective joy that I’ll cherish for a very long time.
+It’s inspired me to be much more persistent in my own career goals, seeing how her unwavering dedication finally paid off in such a monumental way.

 ✨ Natural Vocabulary Used